jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Circle Language Spec Revamp/2019-08 Circle Language Spec Revamp Notes.md

     - [ ] Renumbering the sections, the URL's might not stay constant.
 A not-numbered file name and an index/contents page with links might be an alternative.
 - [ ] Replacing swear words ("Symbol Language (2004).md")

+### 2021-03-14 TODO Content Reorganization

+- [ ] Planning docs:
+    - [ ] Splitting up Revamp project into topics.
+    - [ ] Merging together goals of Revamp project with Main Project.
+    - [ ] Removing (totally) out-of-scope topics to Archive.
+- [ ] Circle docs:
+    - [ ] Folders more straightforward for "Broader View" and "Construct Drafts"
+    - [ ] Updating index pages.
+    - [ ] Moving "Previous Versions" and "Summaries of Other Languages" to "Construct Drafts"
+    - [ ] Moving all pointer topics to Pointers.
+    - [ ] Moving all Text Code topics to single place.
+    - [ ] Removing "Version History" documents from Archive?

 Done
 ----